Lawyers for Uninsured and Underinsured Motorist Accidents in North Carolina

 There is no obligation and there are no attorney fees unless we win your case and you receive compensation.

-How Common Are Uninsured and Underinsured Drivers in North Carolina?
+How Common Are Uninsured or Underinsured Drivers in North Carolina?

-An insurance study published in 2015 suggested that 6.5% of North Carolina drivers are uninsured.
-In North Carolina, uninsured motorist statistics for 2015 are better than the national average, ranking 4th in the nation for the lowest percent of uninsured drivers.
+The most recent insurance study published in 2019 shows that 7.4% of North Carolina drivers are uninsured.
+In North Carolina, uninsured motorist statistics for 2019 are better than the national average, ranking just outside of the top 10 in the nation for the lowest percentage of uninsured drivers.
+Unfortunately, the percentage of uninsured drivers in North Carolina has gradually increased over the past few years.
+In 2015, this same study ranked North Carolina 4th in the nation for the lowest percentage of uninsured drivers.
 As far back as 1989, North Carolina has had one of the highest financial responsibility compliance rates (96.6 percent) and one of the swiftest and most effective enforcement systems in the nation.
+However, the gradual rise of uninsured drivers in North Carolina means that more car accident victims across our state may find themselves facing an uninsured motorist claim.
+Therefore, it is important to make sure that you are covered against uninsured drivers on your personal auto insurance policy.

-Despite this lower percentage of uninsured motorists, those injured in an accident may still have to file under their underinsured policies in order to pay for all of their medical expenses.
-Still, the minimum amounts of liability coverage required in North Carolina are:
+Despite this lower percentage of uninsured motorists, North Carolina drivers injured in an accident may still have to file under their underinsured policies in order to pay for all of their medical expenses.
+When you have suffered serious injuries and are unable to work, you may find that your damages quickly exceed the at-fault driver’s insurance policy limits.

 This means that even if a driver is in compliance with car insurance laws in North Carolina, your recovery may not pay for all medical bills after a car accident, pain and suffering or other losses after a car crash.
-However, if you have underinsurance coverage, you may be able to use your own UIM policy to cover additional costs.
+The good news is that if you have underinsurance coverage on your auto policy, you may be able to use your own UIM policy to cover additional costs.

-Can You “Stack” Insurance Coverage in North Carolina?
+Can You “Stack” Insurance Coverage in North Carolina Accident Claims?

-Our dedicated North Carolina car accident lawyers work tirelessly to find all available coverage options, and often use stacking to recover as much as possible for our clients.
-Throughout our years of practice, we have seen multiple underinsured cases where the at-fault driver has minimum coverage.
-However, in many cases, we are able to locate more coverage to help pay for our clients’ damages.
+Our dedicated North Carolina car accident lawyers work tirelessly to find all available coverage options and often use stacking to recover as much as possible for our clients.
+Unfortunately, it our attorneys find that all too often, the at-fault driver only has minimum coverage available on their vehicle.
+The good news is that in many cases, our team of attorneys and accident investigators are able to locate more coverage through household or excess liability policies to help pay for our clients’ damages.

 For a FREE consultation with an experienced underinsured motorist lawyer in North Carolina, please call 1-800-525-7111.